beckym223/manual_work/E6_long_edited.md

 that the entrant suffers no disadvantage in terms of production technique or perceived product quality relative to the incumbent,
-20f course, any analysis which considered the role of entry, whether it dealt with perfect competition or mo- nopolistic competition, must implicitly have considered the determination of industry structure by the market.
-But in writings before the 1970's, such analyses usually did not consider how this process determined whether the industry would or would not turn out to be, for example, an oligopoly.
-The entry conditions were studied only to show how the assumed market structure could constitute an equilibrium state.
-Many recent writings have gone more explicitly into the determination of industry structure, though their approaches generally  differ from ours.

 ### ---Economics-1982-0-06.txt---